WAPT 4.0

 Profile Properties

-Click on any profile in Navigation Pane and its properties will be displayed in the right pane.
+Click on any profile in the Navigation Pane and its properties will be displayed in the right pane.
 Here you can view and modify profile properties.

 Simulate user connection speed

-Keep alive
+Keep alive server connection

 If this option is checked, the directive "Connection: Keep Alive" will be included in the header of each HTTP request.